 - a.
-A summary of the allegations and potential violations of the SVSH Policy; - b. the identities of the parties involved; - c. the date, time, and location of the reported incident(s) (to the extent known); - d. the specific provisions of the SVSH Policy potentially violated;

-- e.
-A statement that the investigative report, when issued, will make factual findings and a determination (in a Formal Investigation) or preliminary determination (in a DOE Grievance Process) whether there has been a violation of the SVSH Policy; - f.
+A summary of the allegations and potential violations of the SVSH Policy; - b.
+The identities of the parties involved; - c.
+The date, time, and location of the reported incident(s) (to the extent known); - d.
+The specific provisions of the SVSH Policy potentially violated; - e.
+A statement that the investigative report, when issued, will make factual findings and a determination (in a Formal Investigation or DOE Grievance Process for No-Title IX Hearing DOE-Covered Conduct) or preliminary determination (in any other DOE Grievance Process) whether there has been a violation of the SVSH Policy; - f.
 A statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses; - g.
 A statement that the parties will each have an opportunity, before the completion of the investigation, to review all the evidence submitted that is directly related a standard broader than relevance to whether a policy violation occurred; - h.
 A statement that the findings under the SVSH Policy will be based on the preponderance of the evidence standard and that a finding of a violation of the SVSH Policy will establish probable cause under APM-015; - i.
 A statement that a determination of whether a policy violation has occurred will only be made after an investigation or hearing (if required) and therefore there is, at the outset, no presumption that the respondent is responsible for a policy violation; - j.
-When applicable, a statement that if it is preliminarily determined that a DOE-Covered Conduct violation did not occur, the investigator will still make a preliminary determination of whether other violations of the SVSH Policy occurred; - k.
+When applicable, a statement that if it is determined or preliminarily determined that a DOE-Covered Conduct violation did not occur, the investigator will still make a determination or preliminary determination of whether other violations of the SVSH Policy occurred;

+- k.
 A summary of the Title IX and faculty discipline process, including the expected timeline; - 1.
 A summary of the rights of the complainant and respondent, including the right to an advisor of their choosing, who may be any person, including an attorney, who is not otherwise a party or a witness; - m.
 A description of the resources available to complainant and respondent; and - n.
 An admonition against intimidation or retaliation.